 You will receive a financial aid offer notification only from those colleges to which you have been offered admission.
 The financial aid offer will tell you what funding you are eligible to receive, how to accept it, and the next steps in the process.
 Typically, schools will allow you to accept your offer online.
-However, you may receive an offered financial aid letter by mail.
+However, you may receive a financial aid offer letter by mail.
 You should determine which of the offers you will accept and which you will decline.